Affordance-based Robot Manipulation with Flow Matching: Methods

 \subsection{Activities of Daily Living Dataset}

 We construct a real-world dataset with $10$ tasks across Activities of Daily Living.
 Each task includes $1,000$ sets of RGB-D images, demonstrated robot action trajectories, and labeled ground truth of affordance maps.
 Thus $10,000$ demonstrations have been collected in total.
 The data has been manually collected by moving robot end-effectors with kinesthetic teaching.
-The novelty of our dataset includes: (i) It contains the same scenarios with multiple objects, multi-task affordances, and the demonstrated robot trajectories. (ii) All tasks are related to Activities of Daily Living that involve (simulated) human data.
+The novelty of our dataset includes: (i) It contains the same scenarios with multiple objects, multi-task affordances, and demonstrated robot trajectories. (ii) All tasks are related to Activities of Daily Living that involve (simulated) human data.

 We label the affordance heatmaps with 2D Gaussian blobs centered on the object pixels of the demonstrated action.
-The affordance maps model the locations of all relevant object areas that physically interact with robots given each task.
-For example, 'feeding task' requires affordance heatmaps centered on the fork handle, food, and human mouth.
+The affordance maps model the locations of all relevant object areas that physically interact with robots, given each task.
+For example, the feeding task requires affordance heatmaps centered on the fork handle, food, and the human mouth.

 Objects are randomly placed within the range of the table (1.5 meters $\times$ 1 meter).
 The human (manikin) is placed randomly around the table in the camera view.
 We have around 30 different objects.
 Our tasks include prompt primitives: `sweep the trash', `pass the water to the human', `hang the towel', `put on the hat', `cover the food', `wipe the nose', `wipe the forearm', `feed the human', `comb the hair', and `brush the teeth'.
-We can also add a pretrained LLM layer (\eg, GPT) in the very front for zero-shot text classification, allowing for linking other language instructions to one of the ten prompt primitives.
+We can also optionally add a pretrained LLM layer (\eg, GPT) in the very front for zero-shot text classification, allowing for linking other language instructions to one of the ten prompt primitives.
+For example, an ambiguous instruction `I am hungry' can be linked to the prompt primitive `feed the human'.
 The camera is positioned with some variations but generally oriented towards the table and objects.
 Please refer to the supplementary materials for more videos of each task.